 |VIC||Red Energy||Living Energy Saver||10%||$372.37|

-Prices based on annual electricity costs broken down into quarterly payments on the Citipower network, January 2017.
+Costs based on annual usage calculations broken down into quarterly payments.
+Calculations based on statistics from AER for a five-person household on the Citipower network.
+January 2017.

 New South Wales

-Origin brings the same three electricity plans to the table in Sydney, but with varying discounts, detailed below.
-Origin also offers GreenPower plans with the published rates identical to those offered in Victoria.
+Origin brings the same set of plans to the table in Sydney, but with varying discounts, detailed below.
+Origin also offers GreenPower plans with the published rates identical to those listed for Victoria.

-- Origin Maximiser: Customers on this plan receive all their bills and correspondence through email and will have their bills direct debited.
-In return, they will receive 18% off bill usage charges.
-The benefit period lasts for 12 months and there are not exit fees for early termination.
+- Origin Maximiser: Customers on this plan receive all their bills and correspondence by email and will have their bills direct debited.
+In return, they will receive a 15% discount off usage charges.
+This discount applies for 12 months and there are no exit fees for early termination.

 - Origin Supply: This is Origin’s most basic plan with no discounts or fixed contract period.

-Just like in Victoria, Red Energy again gives customers two different electricity plans to choose from, although this time there is no straight up GreenPower-accredited plan.
+Just like in Victoria, Red Energy gives customers in NSW two different electricity plans to choose from, although there is no dedicated GreenPower plan.
 This time households in Sydney can select between the Living Energy Saver and the Easy Saver.
-Both are variable rate plans which apply a 10% discount across your entire bill when you pay on time.
-So, what’s the difference?
+Both are variable rate plans with a 10% discount across your entire bill when you pay on time, but there are some subtle, yet important differences.

-- Living Energy Saver: This plan gives customers a 10% pay on time discount applied to their entire bill.
+- Living Energy Saver: This plan gives customers a 10% pay-on-time discount applied to the entire bill.
 It also offers flexible billing options and access to Red Energy’s reward program.
-This is a two-year fixed benefit period contract and customers will be required to pay a $20 exit fee for leaving before the benefit period expires.
+There is a two-year benefit period and customers will be required to pay a $20 exit fee for leaving before the contract expires.

-Trying to find the cheapest retailer is tricky.
-To help you out, we’ve crunched the numbers by comparing the plans from Red Energy and Origin Energy that have the greatest discounts.
-Both the Easy Saver and Living Energy Saver from Red Energy offer a 10% discount, while the Origin Maximiser has an 18% discount.
-Keep in mind that Red Energy’s discount applies to your entire bill, while Origin’s only applies to usage charges.
-Which works out cheaper?
+The New South Wales energy market is pretty competitive, making it a little tricky to find the right deal.
+To help you out, we’ve crunched the numbers behind the highest discounted offers from Red Energy and Origin.
+Both the Easy Saver and Living Energy Saver plans from Red Energy offer a 10% discount, while the Origin Maximiser has a 15% discount.
+Keep in mind that Red Energy’s discount applies to the entire bill, while Origin’s only applies to usage charges.

 |NSW||Red Energy||Easy Saver||10%||$449.68|